 We operate in a dynamic situation, where vendors and other industry participants may on occasion be a partner or a direct competitor, depending on the nature of the engagement.
 We are acutely aware of the need to build alliances with partners such as hyperscalers, who are increasingly influential players in this space.

-Attained marketplace leadership in private wireless networking with with Amazon Web Services
+Attained marketplace leadership in private wireless networking with more than